 ...
 And on the Extra Person Fees chart.

 The Base Number of Guests chart compares the percentage of bookings made within the last 30 days for each number of guests with the percentage of listings with that base number of guests, along with the base nightly prices for bookings made for that number of guests.
-You can see below that in this area about 22% of listings can host at least six guests, but 24% of bookings made in the past 30 days are for those listings indicating they are in slightly more demand.
+You can see below that in this area about 19% of listings can hosts one or two guests, almost 23% of bookings made in the past 30 days are for those listings indicating they are in slightly more demand.

 Export as PDF